 One way to “count” the number of unpaired electrons is to measure the magnetic susceptibility, , of the coordination compound.
 Magnetic susceptibility is the measure of magnetization of a material (or compound) when placed in an applied magnetic field.
 Paired electrons are slightly repelled by an applied magnetic field, and this repulsion increases linearly as the strength of the magnetic field increases.
 On the other hand, unpaired electrons are attracted (to a larger extent) to a magnetic field, and the attraction increases linearly with magnetic field strength.
 Therefore, any compound with unpaired electrons will be attracted to a magnetic field.1

-When we measure the magnetic susceptibility, we obtain information on the number of unpaired electrons from the magnetic moment, The magnetic susceptibility is related to the magnetic moment,  by Equation 1:2
+When we measure the magnetic susceptibility, we obtain information on the number of unpaired electrons from the magnetic moment, The magnetic susceptibility is related to the magnetic moment by Equation 1:2

 μ=8(χMT) (1)